OrzGeeker/OrzMC/README.md

 # Supported Operating System

 - mainly for MacOS.
-- Maybe can run on windows, as a backup schema.
+- Maybe can run on windows, as a backup schema, not yet test on windows platform.

 # Usage

-**You should have a jre runtime on you device**

 `orzmc -h` to check the help info